ywan614/langgraph/README.md

 Langchain Expression Language allows you to easily define chains (DAGs) but does not have a good mechanism for adding in cycles.
 `langgraph` adds that syntax.

+### Compared to Agent Executor

+How is the high level method `create_agent_executor` different from [`AgentExecutor`](https://python.langchain.com/docs/modules/agents/concepts#agentexecutor) in `langchain.agents` and which one shall devs prefer for single agent building?

+They are very similar.
+`AgentExecutor` currently has more built in functionality and is more tested, so if you do NOT care about modifying the agent runtime you should prefer that.

+However, `create_agent_executor` is built in LangGraph.
+This makes it much easier to modify, because you can look at the underlying code (<90 LOC) and modify that.
+If you can about being able to modify and control the agent runtime, you should use `create_agent_executor` because it creates an easier onramp onto more advanced agent runtimes.

 ## Examples